anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: There is nothing impossible to him who will try.
+Quote: I'm not afraid of storms, for I'm learning how to sail my ship.

-By: Alexander the Great
+By: Louisa May Alcott